mtumilowicz/cryptography-hsm-workshop/readme.txt

     distributed over set of HSMs connected to the application.

 ## softhsm
+* potential problem with the use of the PKCS #11 interface is that it might limit the wide spread use of OpenDNSSEC, since a potential user might not be willing to invest in a new hardware device
-* SoftHSM isn’t exactly an HSM per se, but a software implementation of a generic PKCS#11 device
+* isn’t exactly an HSM per se, but a software implementation of a generic PKCS#11 device
+* you can use it to explore PKCS #11 without having a Hardware Security Module
-* cmds
+* commands
   * softhsm2-util --show-slots
+  * softhsm2-util --init-token --slot 0 --label "<token name>"
+  * softhsm2-util --import key1.pem --token "mytoken" --label "My key" --id A1B2 --pin 123456

 ## attacks
 * [Explaining HSMs | Part 3 - Common Attacks](https://www.youtube.com/watch?v=aRjuUPYE-tk)